-Kansas City Roofing Service has been dedicated to providing a great customer experience since our inception in 1932.
+Kansas City Roofing Service has been dedicated to providing a great customer experience since its inception in 1932.
 We proceed with the construction process in a manner that allows you to keep your business open and running.
-We make it our priority to protect your employees and customers while we work, and we do our best to maintain a clean job site that reflects well on your business.
+As a reputed Kansas city commercial roofing services provider, we make it our priority to protect your employees and customers.
+While we work and we do our best to maintain a clean job site that reflects well on your business.
 With continuous training in all the latest products and applications, our team is ready to handle your commercial roofing project, no matter how demanding it may be.
-Let one of our commercial staff members assist you in choosing the right roof for the job.
+Let one of our marketing staff members assist you in choosing the right roof for the job.

-Kansas City Roofing Service is one of the best local roofing companies in Kansas City who are always at your service.
-We offer all kinds of roof repairs including fixing leaking roofs, to entire roof system replacement and installation.
-We are the commercial roofing company that businesses trust and we always guarantee you the best service.
+Kansas City Roofing Service is one of the best local roofing companies in Kansas City, specializing in Kansas city commercial roofing services that are always at your service.
+We offer all kinds of roof repairs, including fixing leaking roofs, to entire roof system replacement and installation.
+We are the commercial roofing company that businesses trust, and we always guarantee you the best service.

 It is one of the oldest and most reliable methods of roofing.
-It was first known as composition roofing and was started in the 1840′s.
-Built up roofs have several (as many as 6) plies of roof felt laminated with hot asphalt, and surfaced with gravel set in a flood coat of asphalt.
-Many different types of materials with different qualities are available.
-The wide variety of materials allow for the quality of the roof to be tailored to the specific requirements of the structure.
-These can be installed on virtually any type of roof deck.
+It was first known as composition roofing and commenced in the 1840s.
+Built-up roofs have several (as many as 6) roof piles that felt laminated with hot asphalt and surfaced with gravel set in a flood coat of asphalt.
+Many different types of materials with various qualities are available.
+The wide variety of materials available in BUR further allow for the quality of the roof to be tailored to the specific requirements of the structure.
+One can install these on virtually any type of roof deck.
 Some of the benefits are:

-- The multiple plies create terrific protection against leaks.
+- The multiple plies create outstanding protection against leaks.